kev-m/pyCoilGen/docs/source/results.md

 ## CoilSolution

-The `CoilSolution` is a data structure that contains all data loaded and processed by the application.
+The `CoilSolution` class is a data structure that contains all data loaded and processed by the application.

 ```python
 class CoilSolution: